An official Cochrane policy. Last updated August 2016.

 - "In partnership with" + Cochrane Logo or Cochrane Group Logo

 Use this combination if you have formalised a partnership with Cochrane via a Partnership Agreement.

 Organizations and people who are not members of Cochrane Groups who wish to use the Cochrane logo must seek permission in advance.
 Commercial organizations cannot use it, or the logos of Cochrane Groups, in association with any product, service, or concept, as this would create an implied association with, or endorsement by, Cochrane.
 However, commercial organizations may be permitted to cite Cochrane evidence according to the official citation policy.

-All commercial organizations must seek written approval from the Knowledge Translation Department (KT) of the Cochrane Central Executive in advance to cite Cochrane evidence.
-The KT Department will then confirm both the Cochrane Editorial Unit and the Cochrane Review Group that produced the associated Cochrane Review(s) agree the proposed usage is an accurate interpretation of the review’s results and recommendations, and that they are comfortable with this association.
+All commercial organizations must seek written approval from Cochrane Support in advance to cite Cochrane evidence.
+Cochrane Support will then confirm both the Cochrane Editorial Unit and the Cochrane Review Group that produced the associated Cochrane Review(s) agree the proposed usage is an accurate interpretation of the review’s results and recommendations, and that they are comfortable with this association.
 Usage will be restricted to a limited amount of relevant text from the Cochrane Review, verbatim, citing the review in full, and including the following statement:

 (Full citation of the Cochrane Review and publication date).
 "These conclusions and recommendations in Cochrane Reviews do not constitute an endorsement of this or any healthcare product or intervention."

 Once permission has been gained to use the logo, it must be displayed so as to be instantly recognizable in all off- and online applications.
 It is not permitted to adapt or modify the logo in any way.
 Wherever possible, it should be reproduced in colour.
 The logo can be used in a landscaped or stacked format.
 More information for how to use the logo is available in the Brand Guidelines.